drussellmrichie/uconn_jterm_python_workshops/python-intro/04_lists-and-iteration.md

 And that's a **for loop**!

-A for loop takes each member of a list (with the syntax: `{python} for member in list`) one at a time, and does something to it according to your instructions.
+A for loop takes each member of a list (with the syntax: `for member in list`) one at a time, and does something to it according to your instructions.
 The process of doing something to each member of a list is known as **iteration**.